soulomoon/Fix-usb-sleep/README.md

 How to use ramdisk?
 ----------------
-Download the latest fixUSB.sh by entering the following command in a terminal window:
+Download the latest ramdisk by entering the following command in a terminal window:

 ``` sh
 curl -o ./ramdisk https://raw.githubusercontent.com/syscl/Fix-usb-sleep/master/ramdisk.sh